ashki23/Python-notes/python-lib.md

   - **SymPy:** a library for symbolic mathematics
   - **Matplotlib:** a comprehensive 2D plotting library
   - **IPython/Jupyter:** an enhanced interactive console
-  - **Pandas:** when working with tabular data (DataFrame), such as data stored in spreadsheets or databases, Pandas is a useful tool for you
+  - **Pandas:** a tool for working with tabular data (DataFrame), such as data stored in spreadsheets or databases
   - **NumPy:** a base N-dimensional array package - useful linear algebra
-  - **SciPy:** a Python-based ecosystem of open-source software for mathematics, science, and engineering such as SymPy, NumPy, Matplotlib, IPython and pandas
+  - **SciPy:** a Python-based ecosystem of open-source software for mathematics, science, and engineering
   - **Numba:** an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code
   - **Cython:** a library for writing C extensions for Python as easy as